durbanlegend/thag_rs/demo/README.md

  directory also show a number of approaches. `demo/fib_basic_ibig.rs` shows the use of the `std::iter::Successors` iterator as well as removing the limitations of Rust primitives.
-Most of the other examples explore different strategies for rapid computation of large Fibonacci values, and hopefully demonstrate the usefulness of `rs-script` as a tool for trying out and comparing new ideas.
+Most of the other examples explore different strategies for rapid computation of large Fibonacci values, and hopefully demonstrate the usefulness of `thag_rs` as a tool for trying out and comparing new ideas.

  As the number of Fibonacci examples here shows, this took me down a Fibonacci rabbit hole.